ApolloTang/mynote--misc/things-2-memorize-content/dev-basics/iterm2/my-first-try-at-iterm-script.md

-# My first try on scripting
+# My first try at iterm scripting

 Following is my first attempt at writing a script.
 The script will launch iTerm and open vim in it: